 AI technology and innovation enthusiasts who understand AI’s potential to transform health care and want to lead innovation to create cutting-edge solutions that meet the needs of today’s health care systems and patients

-Health care consultants, regulators and policymakers who are guiding organizations through the adoption of AI-driven solutions or developing policies for the use of AI in healthcare
+Health care consultants, regulators and policymakers who are guiding organizations through the adoption of AI-driven solutions or developing policies for the use of AI in health Care

 Understand the fundamentals of modern AI, including the role data and computing play in building successful applications, to improve overall patient experiences and outcomes.